RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

 ==================================

-Before proceeding, you need to have read the required readings about the data science processing pipeline, exploratory data analysis, and the other resources on spreadsheets and summary statistics linked in the previous section.
+Before proceeding, you need to have read the required readings about the data science processing pipeline, exploratory **data analysis**, and the other resources on spreadsheets and summary statistics linked in the previous section.